Evaluate attack surface reduction rules

 Enable attack surface reduction rules in audit mode to view a record of apps that would have been blocked if the feature was fully enabled.
 Test how the feature will work in your organization to ensure it doesn't affect your line-of-business apps.
 You can also get an idea of how often the rules will fire during normal use.

 To enable all attack surface reduction rules in audit mode, use the following PowerShell cmdlet:

 Set-MpPreference -AttackSurfaceReductionRules_Actions AuditMode

-If you want to fully audit how attack surface reduction rules will work in your organization, you'll need to use a management tool to deploy this setting to machines in your network(s).
+If you want to fully audit how attack surface reduction rules will work in your organization, you'll need to use a management tool to deploy this setting to devices in your network(s).

 Review attack surface reduction events in Windows Event Viewer